5 Climate Change Jobs

 If you're concerned about climate change, consider a career that takes action toward alleviating it.
 Learn more about climate change jobs and decide if this is the right career path for you.

-5 climate change jobs to consider in 2024
+5 climate change jobs to consider

 Whether you enjoy sitting at a desk or working outdoors, climate change jobs exist across many fields, including science, engineering, business, and law.
 While some professionals in these fields use complex formulas to make predictions about climate change, others find solutions to environmental or climate problems by making new laws.
 Here are five climate change careers to consider.

-1. Climate scientist
+1. Climate data scientist

 Climate scientists study aspects of Earth's climate like temperature, sunlight, and precipitation.
 They use complex mathematical formulas and computer models to help predict climate change’s effects on the ocean, the food supply, regional weather patterns, and more.